 Popular Tours from Rome

 It’s no institution.
 They aren’t reinventing the wheel.
-Its really good coffee and exceptional pastries to make for a great start to the day.
-It is not the best restaurant in Trastevere but instead a local place to get a cappuccino, macchiato, or espresso with a delicious cornetto in Trastevere, you just found it.
+It’s just really good coffee and exceptional pastries to make for a great start to the day.
+It’s not the best restaurant in Trastevere but rather a local place to get a cappuccino, macchiato, or espresso with a delicious cornetto in Trastevere.

 Remember, sitting down is always more expensive, but they won’t charge an arm and a leg here to eat your food seated.
 You can also grab a quick gelato if you’re traveling with your kids and want something tasty.